mbaze/Z80-Bits/iterative-fixed-point-division.md

 *Author: Milos "baze" Bazelides (2026-05-13)*

 Most Z80 division routines use some variation of restoring division: a bit-by-bit algorithm that repeatedly shifts, subtracts, and restores partial remainders.
-It is reliable and well understood, but it is not always the most efficient choice for certain constant divisors.
+It is reliable and well understood, but it is not always the optimal choice for certain constant divisors.
 Instead of constructing the quotient one bit at a time, the approach introduced here repeatedly refines an approximation using only additions and shifts.
 The quotient emerges through successive iteration because it is a stable fixed point of the recursive equation.